 What Is The Significance Of Hands?

-The right hand, much like the active male principle it symbolizes, is known to represent a focused and skilful method of action in Buddhist Tantric tradition.
-Similarly, holding an equally important position among symbols stands the left-hand – revered for its wisdom and contemplation just as its spiritual female counterpart.
+Similarly, holding an equally important position among symbols stands the left-hand.
+Revered for its wisdom and contemplation just as its spiritual female counterpart.

-Iconic images portraying this concept are often seen with one arm confidently gesturing teachings or blessings while his other rests meditatively at lap level.
+Iconic images portraying this concept are often seen with one arm.
+Confidently gesturing teachings or blessings while his other rests meditatively at lap level.

 Hand Gestures Of The Buddha